CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) This part shall apply to all drivers of commercial motor vehicles who operate exclusively within the state of New Hampshire.

-(b) This part shall not apply to drivers who transport hazardous materials or drive a school bus in a home-to-school or school-to-home mode of transportation.
+(b) This part shall not apply to drivers who drive a school bus in a home-to-school or school-to-home mode of transportation.

 Saf-C 909.02 Waiver.
 A person who is not physically qualified to drive due to having a physical deficiency, as listed in 49 CFR 391.41(b)(1)-(13), but who is qualified to drive a commercial motor vehicle pursuant to 49 CFR 391.11 and has not been disqualified pursuant to 49 CFR 391.15, shall be authorized to drive a commercial motor vehicle if the commissioner grants a waiver pursuant to Saf-C 909.09.